 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

 Path of the Eclipse Shadow

-Regions that saw, at least, a partial eclipse: South in Asia, South/East Africa, Much of South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions that saw, at least, a partial eclipse: West in Asia, South/East Africa, Much of South America, Pacific, Atlantic, Indian Ocean, Antarctica.